paukul/zool/Readme.md

 * fetch<br>
   fetches the authorized_keys files from a file (defaults to /etc/hosts) or a list of hosts (see zool -h for more info), splits them up, removes duplicates and saves them to a .pub file in the keys (will be configurable... later...) directory.
   It tries to generate the name of the keyfile by parsing the key for a someuser@somehost value at the end of the key.
 It only uses the someuser value to generate the keyfile name.
 That may become configurable later
+  You can specify a user / password for the fetch and setup tasks.
+See zool -h for details.
 * setup<br>
   this task creates the keys directory, fetches the keys and naively creates a simple version of a zool.conf.
 That will experience some overhaul for sure because it is only capable to create server directives for every server and isn't smart enough to group keys.
+  You can specify a user / password for the fetch and setup tasks.
+See zool -h for details.
 * apply<br>
   reads the zool.conf and distributes the keys to the servers specified in the configuration file. <br>